gurkeetsingh/comptia-linux--notes/ch4-ManagingLinuxUserAndGroups.md

 - each record contains `seven fields`.
 - A `: (colon)` is used as a delimeter to separate the fields.
 - the format for a record in `/etc/passwd` file is: `user_name:password:uid:gid:comment:home_directory:default_shell`
+- system accounts donot require a default shell. these accounts have either `/sbin/nologin` or `/bin/false` in the default_shell field.

+`/etc/shadow` the protected user passsword file:

+- it is a flat file database that store user password and password aging expiration.
+- each record in in `/etc/passwd` should have a corresponding record in `/etc/shadow`
+- the format for a record in /etc/shadow is: `username:password:last_modified:min_days:max_days:warn_days:inactive:expire`
+- password field stores the user's password in encrypted format using hash.
+- if password field contains two `!!` marks, an account password have never been assigned.
+- the default values of `min_days`, `warn_days` and `max_days` is stored in `/etc/login.defs`.

 ## CREATING AND MANAGING USER ACCOUNTS FROM THE COMMAND LINE